 Public debt sustainability: Why is it important to regain access to markets?

-Argentina’s access to international markets is closed due to high country risk, a public debt largely denominated in foreign currency and an unstable macroeconomy.
+Argentina’s access to international markets is closed due to high country risk, a public debt largely denominated in foreign currency and an unstable macro economy.
 Reversing this scenario means making public debt perceived as sustainable.
 This requires conditions that have been rare in recent times: a primary fiscal surplus, relatively low country risk, some economic growth, stability and exchange rate unification.
 Good public debt management is essential to boost capital market development, reduce volatility, strengthen the national currency and return to growth.

 Why is regaining market access important?